magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 **Keys**

 Define the coordinate keys.
-By default, ThingsBoard uses *latitude* and *longitude* attributes as the default coordinate keys.
+By default, IoT Hub uses *latitude* and *longitude* attributes as the default coordinate keys.
 If your entity uses custom key names, update them accordingly.

 You can also define additional keys for dynamic display elements, such as marker color, tooltip content, Label text, etc.